efecnblt/Snake-Game/README.md

 # Snake-Game
-Simple Snake Game in Python
+Simple snake game in python

-*This is simple Snake game implemented in python.
+This is simple snake game implemented in python.
 There are 4 .py files in the file.
-These are respectively;*
+These are respectively;

 **food.py:** It allows us to create a small blue bait in a random position on the game screen.